 To create a custom component, we recommend working through the Your First Custom Component tutorial to observe how the Slack component functions.
 Then, reference Writing Custom Components to write your own component.

 To see usage and a few use cases for the code component, see Code Component Usage.

 Most platform-specific problems can be solved either way: with custom components or with the code component.
-When choosing which is right for your situation, consider four things: reusability, complexity, credentials and dependencies.
+When choosing which is right for your situation, consider three things: reusability, complexity, and credentials required.

 - Reusability: If you are writing code that could be reused in multiple integrations, you should write a custom component.

 - Complexity: If your code is sufficiently complex that you would benefit from unit testing, strongly typed variables, etc., you should write a custom component.

-If your code is integration-specific, not terribly complex, and not dependent on outside packages, a code component will be sufficient for you.
+If your code is integration-specific, not terribly complex, and not dependent on Prismatic's credential store, a code component will be sufficient for you.